Jhongert/LIRI-Bot/README.md

 - `package.json` - This file contains meta data about the app.
 It includes the list of dependencies to install from npm when running npm install
 - `random.txt` - This file contains a default song's name.
 - `README.md` - This file.
+## Built With
+- Node.js
+- javascript
+## Usage
+LIRI can take in one of the following commands
+- `My tweets` This shows my last 20 tweets and when they were created at in your terminal/bash window.
+- `Spotify a song` This shows the following information about the song in your terminal/bash window.
+	- Artist(s)
+	- The song's name
+	- A preview link of the song from Spotify
+	- The album that the song is from
+	- If no song is provided then your program will default to "The Sign"
+- `Movie this` This will output the following information to your terminal/bash window:
+	- Title of the movie
+	- Year the movie came out
+	- IMDB Rating of the movie
+	- Rotten Tomatoes Rating of the movie
+	- Country where the movie was produce
+	- Languages of the movie
+	- Plot of the movie
+	- Actors in the movie
+	- If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+- `Do what it says` LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands
+## Author
+- Jhongert Fuertes